 The Office of Research must review and approve every proposal before it may be submitted to a sponsor, even if you choose not to request grant writing services.
 In order to adequately review every proposal, researchers must submit their proposals to the Office of Research well in advance of the sponsors' deadlines.

 - For complex and/or multi-institutional proposals: 10 business days

 - For standard, single institution proposals from experienced principal investigators (PIs): 5 business days

 - For any proposal from a PI with little or no funding history: 10 business days

-Lead time is counted from the moment a award proposal form is signed by the dean.
-Award proposals which are not approved by the chair/dean/director have not received institutional approval for submission.
+Lead time is counted from the moment a proposal routing form is signed by the dean.
+Proposals which are not approved by the chair/dean/director have not received institutional approval for submission.

 The Office of Research is responsible for obtaining the appropriate institutional signatures for documents that are submitted within the established policy.

 UNO requires a proposal review because they make commitments for personnel resources, institutional resources, and cash.
 The university reserves the right to refuse any award resulting from a proposal which was not fully reviewed and/or which does not support the mission of UNO.

 Proposals that follow individual funding agencies' standards and style guidelines receive funding at a higher rate.
 Principal investigators should always check the funding agencies' websites and confer with their pre-award team.